Phantoms (novel): Plot summary

-It is discovered that the town was built over the hibernating place of one such Enemy, a creature known as an amoeboid shapeshifter.
-This Ancient Enemy rarely feeds, but when it does, the effects are devastating.
-It was theorized that the Enemy either caused or aided in the extinction of the dinosaurs, as well as many of the great mysterious mass vanishings: Mayan civilization, Roanoke, ghost ships, etc.
+It is discovered that the town was built over the hibernating place of one such "ancient enemy," an amoeboid shapeshifter.
+The creature feeds only rarely, but with devastating effect.
+Flyte's theory holds that it, or others like it, caused or contributed to the extinction of the dinosaurs and to historical mass vanishings such as the collapse of the Mayan civilization, the lost colony of Roanoke, and the crews of abandoned ghost ships.